buldi/T-PicoC3/README.md

 https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_dev_index.json
 ```
 > 3. Go to Tools->Boards->Board Manager in the IDE
-> 4. Type "ESP32C3 Dev" in the search box and select "Add":
+> 4. Type "EPS32C3 Dev" in the search box and select "Add":
 > 5. Click any "file-> example-> all esp32 esamle" and upload the run

+***
+⚠⚠⚠
+If you have an ESP32C3 upload error, please check this [video](https://youtu.be/nWWPiNTJAAg).
+If you use a non-standard TYPE-C cable, the blue and green lights of the board will be on.
+At this time, it is impossible to judge which disconnection is C3.
+Please replace the data cable.
+The operation method in the video is to short-circuit the IO09 pad and GND before starting, and then plug it into the USB port.
+At this time, the ESP32C3 is in the waiting burning mode, and then write.

+This video operation method only needs to be used when it cannot be written.
+If you are using Arduino, you don’t need to follow this method after the second and third times.
+***

 #### ESP32-C3 Upload method
 * ESP32C3 mainly uses ESP32-AT firmware here.
 If you want to use it as a coprocessor, you can modify the firmware.